hoangnguyennn/csv-server/README.md

 Now, go to http://localhost:3000/books or http://localhost:3000/users to see result.

-Current, only support `GET` request.
+Currently, only support `GET` requests.

 ## CLI Option